LunarG/VulkanTools/via/README.md

 ## Running
 You will find the VIA binary in a different location depending on which OS you are using and whether you have built it, or installed it as part of the SDK.
 The following information states where to find the proper executable.

+When running, if VIA detects an installed Vulkan SDK, it will attempt to run the "Cube" demo in several ways to make sure the install truly appears valid.
+The first run of "Cube" it attempts will run in the standard way, but only for a few frames.
+After that completes, it will attempt to run "Cube" with validation enabled, again, for only a few frames.
+Because of this, you may notice "Cube" popping up several times while running VIA.
+When it has completed the tests, it will then record the results as normal to the HTML file.

 Please note that if you are trying to diagnose a troublesome application, the **best way** to run VIA to assist in diagnosis is to change to the location of the application, and run via in that folder locally (by typing in a relative or absolute path to the via executable).

 #### In the Windows Vulkan SDK